-During the fiscal year, the District worked on several large preventative maintenance projects including the replacement of a portion of the main water line and building one roof on the Prescott campus, and the repaving of roads/parking lots at the Career and Technical Education Center (CTEC), Chino Valley Center, Verde Valley campus, and Prescott campus.
-The projects were funded with the District's Future Capital Projects Accumulation monies.
+During the fiscal year, the District worked on several large preventative maintenance projects including the replacement of a portion of the main water line and Building 3 roof on the Prescott campus, and the renovation of the restrooms in Building I on the Verde campus.
 Lastly, a multi-year improvement project related to signage and outdoor space is underway and will go through fiscal year 2019-20.
-Directional signage installation continued at CTEC and the Prescott and Verde Valley campuses.
+Directional signage installation continued on the Prescott and Verde Valley campuses.

-Summer 2017 Renovations
+FY 2017-18 Renovations